-Under Michigan law, guardianship for individuals with developmental disability shall be utilized only as is necessary to promote and protect the well-being of the individual, including protection from neglect, exploitation, and abuse.
+Under Michigan law, guardianship for individuals with these types of disabilities must be used only as necessary to promote and protect the well-being of the ward (protected person), including protection from neglect, exploitation, and abuse.

-A conservator is appointed by the court to manage the estate, property, or other business affairs of an individual whom the court has determined is unable to properly take care of his affairs himself, because of incapacity, disability or age.
-Under Michigan law, the conservator of an estate may expend or distribute estate income or principal without court authorization or confirmation for the support, education, care, or benefit of the protected individual or the protected individual's dependents.
+A conservator is appointed by the court to manage the estate, property, or other business affairs of an individual whom the court has determined is unable to handle their own finances due to incapacity, disability or age.